equalitie/edgemanage/README.md

 --------

 For debugging, the use of the verbose mode is recommended.
-Using verbose mode disable logging to syslog.
+Using verbose mode disables logging to syslog.

 The dry run mode will only read the statefile and log/print the decisions that would be made (use of the verbose switch is